U-Guneysu/OddOrEven/README.md

 # 🎉 Odd or Even (My First C# Project - Windows Forms)

-Welcome to **Odd or Even**, a simple yet effective Windows Forms application built with **C#**.
+Welcome to **Odd or Even**, a simple Windows Forms application built with **C#**.
 This app allows users to input a number and instantly checks whether it's odd or even, providing immediate feedback with a clean and user-friendly interface.

 ## ✨ Features